Culture and wildlife of north east India

 Duration: 18 days

 You will be accompanied on this journey by Zara Fleming, a lecturer, independent art consultant and experienced tour leader.
-Zara specialises in the art and culture of the Buddhist Himalayas and Myanmar and has been travelling in the Himalayas for over 40 years.
+Zara specialises in the art and culture of the Buddhist Himalayas and Myanmar and has been travelling in the Himalaya for over 40 years.

 - Experience the way of life of the Naga communities and delight in their traditional textiles, wood carving and body ornaments